mehulkar/mehulkar.com/source/blog/2019/12/ember-octane-default-values.html.md

 instance has been created, and has access to the arguments passed at invocation time.

-Note that the example code below is contrived because I'm sticking to simple strings as values, but it is a very valid use case for assigning arrays and objects as defaults.
-Assigning an array/object to the prototype as in the *first* example can lead to bugs because, as mentioned above, the array/object would be assigned to the object's prototype and shared across all instances of the component.
+Note that the example code below is contrived because I'm sticking to simple strings as values, but it is a valid technique for assigning arrays and objects as defaults.
+Assigning an array/object to the prototype (as in the *first* example) can lead to bugs because, as mentioned above, the array/object would be assigned to the object's prototype and shared by reference across all instances of the component.

 ```js
 import Component from '@ember/component';